On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: Supervisor resilient to smart sensor attacks

 This definition of $\zeta$ indicates that, except for control patterns generated initially, i.e., when $s=\epsilon$, each control pattern will be changed only after an observable event is received, i.e., when $st\in \Sigma^*\Sigma_o\cap L(G)$.
 This matches the definition of a supervisor $V$ that changes its output only when a new observation is received.
 In addition, if a control pattern $\gamma$ contains unobservable events, it will be contained in a self-loop of the augmented event $(\epsilon,\gamma)$, i.e., $\{(\epsilon,\gamma)\}^*$, denoting that the control pattern $\gamma$ may be used more than once by the plant, as long as no new observable event has been received.
 Again, this matches the Ramadge-Wonham supervisory control paradigm, where execution of any unobservable transition allowed by the current control pattern will not change the current control pattern - recall that in a finite-state automaton realization of $V$, unobservable events are self-looped at relevant states.

 As an illustration, we apply $\zeta$ to the plant model $L(G)$ depicted in Figure \ref{fig:Cyber-Security-101}.
 Part of the outcome is depicted in Figure \ref{fig:Cyber-Security-104}.

-Because the total state set is $X\times\Sigma_o^{\epsilon}\times\Gamma$, which is too big to be shown entirely in the picture, we only include states that have at least one future extension, unless they are marker states, except for one blocking state $(2,b,\{v,c\})$, which is left there for an illustration purpose that will be explained shortly.
-The marker states in Figure \ref{fig:Cyber-Security-104} denotes the augmented marked behaviour of $G$ in Example 2.
+Because the total state set is $X\times\Sigma_o^{\epsilon}\times\Gamma$, which is too big to be shown entirely in the picture, we only include states that have at least one future extension, unless they are marker states {(i.e., states $(3,d,\{v,c\})$, $(5,c,\{v,c\})$ and $(7,d,\{v,c\})$)}, except for one blocking state $(2,b,\{v,c\})$, which is left there for an illustration purpose that will be explained shortly.
+The marker states in Figure \ref{fig:Cyber-Security-104} denote the augmented marked behaviour of $G$ in Example 2.

 Till now, we have provide sufficient means to describe all risky pairs, which are captured by $\nu(\psi(\iota(L_{dam})))$ at the attacker's demand side, and $\zeta(L(G))$ at the plant's supply side.
 To avoid such risky pairs, we only need to remove $p^{-1}(p(\nu(\psi(\iota(L_{dam}))))(\Sigma_o^{\epsilon}\times\Gamma)^*$ from $\zeta(L(G))$.
 The reason why we concatenate $(\Sigma_o^{\epsilon}\times\Gamma)^*$ at the end of $p^{-1}(p(\nu(\psi(\iota(L_{dam}))))$ is to denote all possible augmented strings that may contain some strings in $p^{-1}(p(\nu(\psi(\iota(L_{dam}))))$ as prefix substrings.
 Thus, all safe supervisory control pattern sequences shall be contained in $\hat{H}:=\zeta(L(G))-p^{-1}(p(\nu(\psi(\iota(L_{dam}))))(\Sigma_o^{\epsilon}\times\Gamma)^*$ in order to prevent any sequence of control patterns from being used by an attacker.